pfernandez/catalan-explorations/docs/IDEAS.md

 ### 6) Modes, fields, and continuum limits: spectral view, PDEs, dispersion **[PARTIAL]**

-**Paper:** `docs/catalan-light-cone.tex` (height-projection covariance + Karhunen--Lo\`eve modes; mode-wise phase discussion in Schr\"odinger subsection).
+**Paper:** `docs/catalan-light-cone.tex` (height-projection covariance + Karhunen--Lo\`eve modes; Dyck-conditioned one-step kernel with explicit drift and its scaling to the Bessel-bridge/Brownian-excursion drift; mode-wise phase discussion in Schr\"odinger subsection).
 Shift-operator/Fourier-basis and tree-Laplacian programs remain here.

 The paper now also records explicit ballot-number formulas for the nonnegative bridge counts $B(r;a\!\to\!b)$, the Dyck-conditioned one-step kernel (including its